 if the message did not make it to your email inbox.
 Log on to

 MyLEARNZ.
 Go to Getting Started.

 Teachers - Lost your password?
 Recover it here.

 Previous | Next | AllIntroductory video for this field trip: Watch, embed or share on Vimeo

 PLD about this field trip?
 Go to Webinar Schedule and Recordings.

 your LEARNZ Field Trip Teacher

-Inquiry Topics: 3D maps, airport, Canterbury, driverless, drones, flight, forestry, future focus, gadgets, geospatial, GIS, government, GPS, innovation, interactive maps, land use, location based information, maps, Otago, satellite, self driving, Southland, survey, technological change, technological innovation, technology, topographical maps
+Inquiry Topics: 3D maps, airport, Canterbury, driverless, drones, flight, forestry, future focus, gadgets, geospatial, GIS, government, GPS, innovation, interactive maps, land use, location based information, maps, navigation, Otago, satellite, self driving, Southland, survey, technological change, technological innovation, technology, topographical maps